webix-hub/docs/data/spreadsheet/customization.md

 The datatable part of SpreadSheet features the same functionality that the Datatable widget does.
 So, you can customize the datatable in SpreadSheet in various ways.

-You can refer to the datatble object in the following way:
+You can refer to the datatable object in the following way:

 ~~~js
 $$("ss").$$("cells");